-I was sitting outside this morning basking in the fall sun, reading my copy of “The Gourmet Cookbook,” thinking how much I’ll miss the magazine and how glad I am that I’ve hung onto this book.
+I was sitting outside this morning basking in the spring sun, reading my copy of “The Gourmet Cookbook,” thinking how much I’ll miss the magazine and how glad I am that I’ve hung onto this book.
 I’m one of those strange creatures that reads cook books like novels.

 “Fromage Fort (literally, “strong cheese”) is a blend of cheeses flavored with wine or herbs.
 It’s a terrific way to use up leftover pieces of cheese.

 - Transfer to a small bowl.
-Fromage fort can be served immediately, when the consistency is soft; if a firmer consistency is desired, refrigerate, covered for at least 2 hours.
+Fromage fort can be served immediately, when the consistency is soft; if a firmer consistency is desired, refrigerate, covered, for at least 2 hours.

 - Serve with bread or crackers, as is or broil until soft and darkened in places.